Mean-field interacting multi-type birth-death processes with a view to applications in phylodynamics: Proofs of the main results

-It only remains to note that if $K$ is a compact subset of $\Mp(\N_0^d)$, then so is the set $\bigcup_{\nu \in K} \{\mu \in \Mp(\N_0^d) : \mu \le \nu\}$ and then apply \ref{eq:monotonicity_various}. \end{proof}
+It only remains to note that if $K$ is a compact subset of $\Mp(\N_0^{\typ})$, then so is the set $\bigcup_{\nu \in K} \{\mu \in \Mp(\N_0^{\typ}) : \mu \preceq \nu\}$ and then apply \eqref{eq:monotonicity_various}. \end{proof}

-We are now prepared to prove the convergence of the empirical measure process in a system with truncation.
+We are now prepared to prove the convergence of the empirical measure process in a system with freezing.

-\begin{proof}[Proof of Proposition~\ref{prop:convtrunc}] First we note that the initial value problem can be reduced to a finite system of ODEs.
+\begin{proof}[Proof of Proposition~\ref{prop:convtrunc}] First, we note that the initial value problem can be reduced to a finite system of ODEs.
 Its right-hand side is Lipschitz continuous because the rates can be bounded using Assumption~\ref{ass:growthlip} and because $\by\in \kapemp$.
-Existence and uniqueness of a solution to this system follows from classic theory (e.g. \cite[Ch.~1]{Deimling1977}).
-Note that $v^{\kappa}$ also solves (uniquely) the $(B^{N,\kappa},\nu^\kappa)$ martingale problem, because the martingale problem and the ODE in this truncated (thus finite dimensional) setting are equivalent \cite[Cor.
-1.3]{Kurtz2011a}.
+The existence and uniqueness of a solution to this system follow from classic theory (e.g. \cite[Chapter~1]{Deimling1977}).
+Note that $v^{\kappa}$ also solves (uniquely) the $(B^{N,\kappa},\nu^\kappa)$ martingale problem, because the martingale problem and the ODE in this frozen (thus finite-dimensional) setting are equivalent \cite[Corollary 1.3]{Kurtz2011a}.